espruino/BangleApps/apps/gpsmagcourse/README.md

 ## Widget
 The widget indicates if the current GPS course is provided from GPS or compass.
 It can be turned off in the settings.
-On Bangle.js 2 a click on the widget does reset the built-in compass, has only an affect if the built-in compass is used.
+On Bangle.js 2 a click on the widget does reset the built-in compass, it has only an affect if the built-in compass is used.

 ## Settings
 * **Speed threshold**
   - (default = 6 km/h) When GPS speed is lower then this threshold use the compass direction.
 The speed must be for at least 10 seconds this fast to switch back to GPS course.
+The optimum threshold varies with the quality of the GPS reception.
 * **Compass source**
   - off: Disables this service.
   - built-in (default if "Navigation Compass" is not installed): Uses the built-in compass.
 Its calibration can be restarted by pressing the Widget.
 The watch must be orientated horizontally for the compass heading to be used.
-  - magnav (default if "Navigation Compass" is installed): Compass heading is provided by "Navigation Compass" (magnav).
-Remember to calibrate it regularly, at least each time after attaching the charge cable.
+  - magnav (default if "Navigation Compass" is installed and calibrated): Compass heading is provided by "Navigation Compass" (magnav).
 * **Reset compass when powered on**
   - Off: Do nothing when compass is turned on.
   - On (default): The calibration of the built-in compass is reset when it is turned on.